bridgesense/dotfiles/README.md

 Notes:
 ---
 This dotfile repo is based on YADR which is a really solid dotfile package.
-Some of the commands and look are directly borrowed from Yan's work albeit many elements are missing here.
-This was intentional in order to streamline speed while giving emphasis to PHP development.
+Some of the commands and look are directly borrowed from Yan Pritzker's work albeit this is much more simplified.
+The changes are intentional in order to speed things up a bit while giving emphasis to PHP development.

 #### sh -c "\`curl -fsSL https://raw.githubusercontent.com/bridgesense/dotfiles/master/setup`"